Cubeir/Vanilla-RTX-App/README.md

   Clears the Vanilla RTX and custom pack selections, as if you just booted up the app!

 - `Reset`
-  Resets tuning values and options to their defaults — this does not reset the pack back to its default state, to do that, you must reinstall the packages via the `(Re)install latest RTX packs` or if it is a custom pack, manually reimport the original pack to Minecraft.
+  Resets tuning values and options to their defaults — this does not reset the pack back to its default state, to do that, you must reinstall the packages via the `Get latest RTX packs` or if it is a custom pack, manually reimport the original pack to Minecraft.

 - `Wipe / Hard reset (Hold Shift + Reset)`
   Wipes all of app's storage, as well as any temporary data, including: cached timestamps (like update check cooldowns), tuning options, cached pack locations or game locations, DLSS and BetterRTX catalogues, PSA messages, and more..., then restarts the app.